 3. Advises the President, senior University administrative officers, and members of the Board of Governors on issues relating to research, economic development, and international programs, including China Programs, by making presentations at meetings of the Board of Governors and preparing reports, recommendations, findings, and other correspondence as required.

-5. Facilitates the appropriate growth and development of the physical plant of the centers and institutes within the Research and Economic Development Division, consistent with their respective missions, by developing a long-range and detailed facility master plan designed to satisfy the necessary academic and support requirements either through new construction or the renovation of existing facilities.
+5. Facilitates the appropriate growth and development of the physical plant of the centers and institutes within the Research and Economic Development and International Programs Division, consistent with their respective missions, by developing a long-range and detailed facility master plan designed to satisfy the necessary academic and support requirements either through new construction or the renovation of existing facilities.

 8. Promotes a positive image and maintains the harmonious external relations for the University by communicating and interacting with national, state, city, and other officials in matters relating to the University and representing the President and the University in various community, state, and regional activities designed to promote higher education in general and Missouri State University in particular.